VACO Central IRB and Local VA Facilities: Memorandum of Understanding (MOU)

 For those studies that are overseen by the VA Central IRB, local facilities participating in those studies must report the same information described in VHA requirements to the VA Central IRB as they would report to their local IRB if the local IRB was serving as the IRB of Record for the study.
 The types of issues that must be reported include but are not limited to:

-- Unanticipated or unexpected problems in research involving risks to subjects or others
+- Unanticipated problems involving risks to subjects or others (UPIRTSOs)

 - Protocol deviations or violations